-- Policy: Investment Incentive Plan appears to be aligned with Board goals. - Incentive Calculations: The calculation formula involves a degree of complexity and the Chief Risk Officer maintained a very detailed spreadsheet with supportive records for calculations. - The Chief Risk Officer was effective in completing the calculations in an accurate manner with supporting documentation.
-There were no calculation errors identified during testing. - SERS' five-year annualized return of the total fund (net of fees) on June 30, 2023 was 8.26%.
-This rate exceeded the actuarial assumed rate of return (7.0% during 2023). - One individual received an overall rating of "Needs Improvement" on their Annual Performance review for fiscal year 2023.
-This score falls below the required overall rating of "Expected Performance," and therefore were ineligible to receive incentive compensation.
-The CIO and remaining Investment Officers met the eligibility requirements of the Plan. - SERS' total fund's total return (net of fees) in the current fiscal year was 7.39%.
+- Policy: Investment Incentive Plan appears to be aligned with Board goals. - Incentive Calculations: The calculation formula involves a degree of complexity and the Finance Assistant Director, Financial Accounting, maintained a very detailed spreadsheet with supportive records for calculations. - Finance staff were effective in completing the calculations in an accurate manner with supporting documentation.
+There were no calculation errors identified during testing. - SERS' five-year annualized return of the total fund (net of fees) on June 30, 2024 was 8.88%.
+This rate exceeded the actuarial assumed rate of return (7.0% during 2024). - o The CIO and all investment officers met the eligibility requirements of the plan based on their annual job performance evaluation. - SERS' total fund's total return (net of fees) in the current fiscal year was 9.69%.